 In particular, looking at each of your page’s bounce rates can be very telling.
-If users are accessing certain pages then immediately leaving them with significant frequency, there’s probably a navigational issue or another source of confusion around the page.
+If users are accessing certain pages and then immediately leaving them with significant frequency, there’s probably a navigational issue or another source of confusion around the page.

 Other information to pay attention to when looking at user metrics includes popular keywords and behavior flows.
 Making your most popular content more easily accessible – such as by adding it to the main menu or including visible links to favorite posts or products – will help users find their favorite pages faster.

-Likewise, behavior flows can show use how users move through your site.
+Likewise, behavior flows can show us how users move through your site.
 This information can help point out dead ends or common routes.
 Knowing this information can help you open up those dead ends, or make typical user paths easier to follow.

-As a site owner, you probably spend a lot time on the back end creating content, installing updates, sifting through comments, and other tasks necessary for keeping your site running smoothly.
+As a site owner, you probably spend a lot of time on the back end creating content, installing updates, sifting through comments, and other tasks necessary for keeping your site running smoothly.
 However, the majority of your users never see your site’s back end.

-In order to better see your site from a user’s point of view, try getting onto the front end of your site and using it like a visitor would.
+In order to better see your site from a user’s point of view, try getting onto the front end of your site and using it as a visitor would.
 While you do this, keep a special eye out for navigational or performance problems.

 For example, if you run an e-commerce site, try to go through the process of purchasing a specific product.
 You may notice it’s hard to find the item you have in mind, or that there’s no quantity selector on the product page.
-Make a note of these hold ups so you can fix them later.
+Make a note of these hold-ups so you can fix them later.